publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 [Pub.
 L. 100–203, title IV, § 4048(b)][/us/pl/100/203/s4048/b], Dec.
 22, 1987, [101 Stat.
 1330–90][/us/stat/101/1330-90], as amended by [Pub.
 L. 101–508, title IV, § 4118(h)(1)][/us/pl/101/508/s4118/h/1], Nov.
 5, 1990, [104 Stat.
 1388–70][/us/stat/104/1388-70], provided that:

-> “The Secretary of Health and Human Services, in consultation with groups representing physicians who furnish anesthesia services, shall establish by regulation a relative value guide for use in all carrier localities in making payment for physician anesthesia services furnished under part B of title XVIII of the Social Security Act \[this part\] on and after March 1, 1989.
-Such guide shall be designed so as to result in expenditures under such title \[this subchapter\] for such services in an amount that would not exceed the amount of such expenditures which would otherwise occur.”
+> “The Secretary of Health and Human Services, in consultation with groups representing physicians who furnish anesthesia services, shall establish by regulation a relative value guide for use in all carrier localities in making payment for physician anesthesia services furnished under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] on and after March 1, 1989.
+Such guide shall be designed so as to result in expenditures under such title \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] for such services in an amount that would not exceed the amount of such expenditures which would otherwise occur.”

     \[[Pub.
 L. 101–508, title IV, § 4118(h)][/us/pl/101/508/s4118/h], Nov.
 5, 1990, [104 Stat.
 1388–70][/us/stat/104/1388-70], provided that the amendment by that section to [section 4048(b) of Pub.
 L. 100–203][/us/pl/100/203/s4048/b], set out above, is effective as if included in enactment of Omnibus Budget Reconciliation Act of 1987, [Pub.
 L. 100–203][/us/pl/100/203].\]